 - Work placements

 A student taking this programme can spend a year gaining professional experience in industry in a paid full-time post.
 Students are helped to obtain suitable places and the School has excellent links with over 500 local, national and international employers such as Microsoft, Liberty IT, Kainos, IBM,Deloitte, BT, Citi Group, SAP and Dell.
-It is expected that students will gain a Licentiateship of the City and Guilds from this period of work experience.

 Details of assessments associated with this course are outlined below: